-After Zika: Disability, Care Work, and Horizons of Human Capacity in the Wake of an Epidemic
+Care After Zika: Parenting Disabled Children in the Wake of an Epidemic

-This project explores practices of care and the cultivation of developmental potential in the aftermath of the Zika virus epidemic in Brazil.
-Beginning in 2015, thousands of Brazilian babies were born with neurological malformations linked to intrauterine infection with ZIKV.
+This book manuscript is based on longitudinal ethnographic research begun in 2016, which follows a group of families in Bahia, Brazil who are raising children with congenital Zika syndrome (CZS).
+Beginning in 2015, thousands of Brazilian babies were born with neurological malformations linked to intrauterine infection with the Zika virus.
 In many cases, these malformations led to severe physical and cognitive impairments and resulted in multiple, life-long disabilities in affected children.
-Poor Afro-Brazilian women in the Northeast region of the country were the most exposed to the virus and most vulnerable to its reproductive consequences, and they are now raising children with nebulous prognoses in a national context of crisis and uncertainty.
+Poor Afro-Brazilian women in the Northeast region of the country were the most exposed to the virus and most vulnerable to its reproductive consequences, and they are now caring for their children with nebulous prognoses in a national context of economic and political crisis.

 What does it mean to cultivate disabled children’s developmental potential in the face of embodied uncertainty and the continual devaluing of black and disabled life in Brazil?
-My research approaches this question ethnographically, through a longitudinal study of childhood disability and caregiving in the aftermath of the Zika virus epidemic in contemporary Brazil.
-I have followed a group of families in the northeastern state of Bahia since 2016, and I plan to continue for the next several years.
-The project is rooted in anthropological methods and modes of analysis but also draws on the critical frameworks of disability studies, feminist and queer theory, black studies, and science and technology studies.
+This project is rooted in anthropological methods and modes of analysis but also draws on the critical frameworks of disability studies, feminist and queer theory, black studies, and science and technology studies.
 I weave these literatures together to interrogate core questions around the cultural and political dimensions of “disability,” futurity and potentiality, bodily permeability and “plasticity,” and the gendered and racialized nature of care work.

 Birth in Crisis: Humanizing Childbirth in Brazil

-My current book project, based on fieldwork supported by Wenner-Gren and Fulbright-Hays, is a critical ethnographic account of maternal health policy in Bahia, Brazil.
+My second book project picks up the thread of my original dissertation research, which I began prior to the Zika outbreak.
+Birth in Crisis is a critical ethnographic account of Brazilian maternal health policy.
 The Rede Cegonha (Stork Network) program attempted to reduce maternal mortality, combat obstetric violence, and address the country’s “epidemic of cesarean sections.”
 Rede Cegonha’s design, however, was heavily influenced by the largely middle-class “humanization of birth” movement in Brazil, which promotes low-intervention, respectful birth care and exhorts health professionals to de-medicalize their practices.
 Drawing on over two years of multi-sited ethnography, the book examines what happens when the universalizing concept of “humanized birth” is translated into policy for Brazil’s universal public health system.

 Williamson, K. Eliza.
 “The Iatrogenesis of Obstetric Racism in Brazil: Beyond the Body, Beyond the Clinic.”
-Anthropology and Medicine special issue, “Medicine’s Shadowside: Revisiting Clinical Iatrogenesis” (Saiba Varma and Emma Varley, eds.) (early view)
+Anthropology and Medicine 28 (2): 172-187.

 Williamson, K. Eliza.
 “Interventive Care: Uncertainty and Cesarean Section in a Zika Virus Epidemic.”
 Medical Anthropology Quarterly 35 (2): 266-284.